Chang-Yu-Chang/personal-website/content/home/about.md

 # Biography

-Hi, I am currently a first-year PhD student in Ecology and Evolutionary Biology, Yale University.
-My interest broadly lines in the intersect of ecology and evolutionary biology.
-I came from a behavioral ecology background, where my senior and master theses mainly focus on the near-infrared (NIR) photoreception and its behavioral adaptation in burying beetles (*Nicrophorus nepalensis*).
-This experience shaped my standing points as thinking from a viewpoint of adaptationism.

-Although no theorectical model directly used in this project, I was fascinated by the field that the general pattern of a biological system can be captured by neat mathematical equations.
+Hi, I am currently a second-year Ecology and Evolutionary Biology PhD student at Yale University.
+I use mathematical modelling as well as lab experimental system to study microbial community assembly.

-Microbes are amazing organisms that show intricate interactions but are also manipulable in lab.
-Generally, in microbial ecology, I am interested by the questions like: Why are microbial communities so diverse?
-How do they coexist in a limited resource environment?
-How do microbial community evolve such versatile functions and complex compositions?
+Microbes are amazing organisms that show intricate interactions and versatile functions in a community context.
+Resonated by the great mind G. Evelyn Hutchinson at Yale, I am fascinated by questions like:

+- Why are there so many different kinds of microbes coexisting in a community?

+- How do microbial communities adapt to their metabolites and emerge diverse functions?

+- How to predict the community composition and functions across similar selective environments?